overlookinfra/smart_proxy_openbolt/README.md

-# Smart Proxy - Example
+# Smart Proxy - Bolt

-This plug-in adds support for Example to Foreman's Smart Proxy.
+This plug-in adds support for Bolt to Foreman's Smart Proxy.